 We're doing our bit for the environment

-If you ever feel bad about disposing of your used batteries or carts, don't worry because, we have this covered for you.
+If you ever feel bad about disposing of your used e cigarettes, batteries or carts, don't worry because, we have this covered for you.
 JAC Vapour is fully WEEE compliant.

 What is WEEE?

 The Waste Electrical and Electronic Equipment (WEEE) Regulations are now UK law.
 All European member states have agreed to proposals to reduce the amount of WEEE deposited in landfill sites.
 All manufacturers, retailers and distributors of new Electric and Electronic Equipment need to take an active role in reducing the levels of WEEE disposed of in landfill sites.

 WEEE reduction in landfill sites is important as it can contain hazardous substances which can contaminate water supplies and pollute soil, which may then result in damage to human health and the environment.